 The Worx WG545.1's performance versus other blowers

-The following charts are provided to give you an idea how the key specs of the Worx WG545.1 compare with similar leaf blowers.
+The following charts are provided to give you an idea how the key specs of the Worx WG545.1 compare with handheld leaf blowers of similar voltage (between 18 and 24V).

-- Upon exiting the nozzle, the air can reach speeds of up to 120 MPH, which is pretty much what is to be expected for battery-operated handheld blowers.
-If you wish to benefit from air expelled at the fastest possible speed, the Makita XBU01PT and its 208 MPH could be an option to consider.
+- It can push air from the nozzle at 120 MPH, which puts it ahead of its class in terms of air speed for battery-operated handheld blowers between 18 and 24V.
+If you wish to benefit from air expelled at the fastest possible speed, the Makita XBU07SM1 and its 143 MPH could be an option to consider.

-- Its max air volume rating (80 cubic feet per minute) means it is really not the biggest air producer of cordless handheld blowers.
-For the highest air volume, you may want to have a look at the Husqvarna 350iB, which boasts with 800 CFM.
+- At 80 CFM (cubic feet per minute), its airflow output is modest compared to other cordless handheld blowers.
+For the highest air volume, you may want to have a look at the RIDGID R01601K, which boasts with 510 CFM.

-- Autonomy-wise, with up to 20 minutes of autonomy on a full charge, the WG545.1 is on the low end when compared with other cordless handheld units.
-To enjoy the best possible autonomy in this category, you could have a look at the Makita CBU01Z which offers up to 300 minutes of runtime.
+- Its battery provides a maximum autonomy of 20 minutes, placing the WG545.1 on the lower end in terms of runtime among its cordless counterparts.
+To enjoy the best possible autonomy in this category, you could have a look at the Ryobi PBLLB01K which offers up to 60 minutes of runtime.

 Price comparison

-As you can see from this interactive chart, when compared to other cordless blowers, the Worx WG545.1 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other cordless blowers, the Worx WG545.1 is on the cheap side of the price range.

 It can therefore be a really good buy if you're looking to acquire a budget blower.